Section 1. Navigation Aids

 Inoperative glide slope.
 When the glide slope fails, the reverts to a non-precision localizer approach.

 See the inoperative component table in the U.S. Government Terminal Procedures Publication (TPP), for adjustments to minimums due to inoperative airborne or ground system equipment.

-- All pilots should be aware that disturbances to ILS localizer and glide slope courses may occur when surface vehicles or aircraft are operated near the localizer or glide slope antennas.
-Most ILS installations are subject to signal interference by either surface vehicles, aircraft or both.
-ILS CRITICAL AREAS are established near each localizer and glide slope antenna.
+- All pilots should be aware that disturbances to localizer and glide slope courses may occur when surface vehicles or aircraft are operated near the localizer or glide slope antennas.
+Most installations are subject to signal interference by either surface vehicles, aircraft or both.
+CRITICAL AREAS are established near each localizer and glide slope antenna.

 Weather Conditions.
 At or above ceiling 800 feet and/or visibility 2 miles.

 - No critical area protective action is provided under these conditions.

 A flight crew, under these conditions, should advise the tower that it will conduct an AUTOLAND or COUPLED approach.